ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 Source:
 : UUID version 1 and 6 both utilize a Gregorian epoch timestamp while UUIDv7 utilizes a Unix Epoch timestamp.
-If other timestamp sources or a custom timestamp epoch are required UUIDv8 SHOULD be leveraged.
+If other timestamp sources or a custom timestamp epoch are required UUIDv8 SHOULD be used.

 Sub-second Precision and Accuracy:
 : Many levels of precision exist for timestamps: milliseconds, microseconds,